abstract-machine-learning/saver/README.md

 ## Data set format
 See [dedicated section on our data-collection repository](https://github.com/svm-abstract-verifier/data-collection#dataset-format), from which you can also download some ready-to-use [datasets](https://github.com/svm-abstract-verifier/data-collection/tree/master/datasets) and [models](https://github.com/svm-abstract-verifier/data-collection/tree/master/models).

+## Perturbations
+SAVer supports hyperrectangle perturbations read from a text file.
+Each line of the file will be matched with the corresponding sample in the dataset, i.e. i-esim sample will be tesed using i-esim row, every row describing a hyperrectangle through pairs of lower and upper bounds, one pair for each component.
+For example, a perturbation file for *N* samples in a space size of *K* will look like:

+    sample1_l1 sample1_u1 sample1_l2 sample1_u2 ... sample1_lK sample1_uK
+    sample2_l1 sample2_u1 sample2_l2 sample2_u2 ... sample2_lK sample2_uK
+    ...
+    sampleN_l1 sampleN_u1 sampleN_l2 sampleN_u2 ... sampleN_lK sampleN_uK
+Note that a hyperrectangle region defined in this way does not need to contain the sample it is associated to.